bilalcaliskan/varnish-cache-invalidator/README.md

 $ kubectl create -f config/sample.yaml
 ```

-### Binary
+### Standalone
-Binary can be downloaded from [Releases](https://github.com/bilalcaliskan/nginx-conf-generator/releases) page.
-You can
+You can use binary method to manage standalone Varnish instances, not in Kubernetes.
+Binary can
-use binary method to manage standalone Varnish instances, not in Kubernetes.
+be downloaded from [Releases](https://github.com/bilalcaliskan/nginx-conf-generator/releases) page.

 After then, you can simply run binary by providing required command line arguments:
 ```shell